johnsenaakoto/MixerProject/README.md

 * User can delete drinks in favorite list
 * In MainActivity, user can click on random drink button to reveal cocktail of the day
 * User can create and post custom cocktails specific to their id
+* User can favorite drinks in mainactivity and detail activity
+*   User can expose favorite drinks recyclerlist in a separate activity (favorite activity)

 ### 2. Screen Archetypes